acbsp/bonafide.guru/en/contents.rst

 (Lecture of N. Maharaja 19 September 1994)

-Narayana Maharaja assured that Shrila Prabhupada did not give all.
+Narayana Maharaja assured that |SP| did not give all.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The fact that above given utterance of Narayana Maharaja is false can be
 even proved by the words of Narayana Maharaja himself which he said 17
-year earlier to Shrila Prabhupada:
+year earlier to |SP|:

 **"All your duties are fulfilled.
 You have done all in your life.
 There
 is no need to worry about anything else.
 Yes, you have done all, nothing
 is left undone".**

 (Translation of the conversation on Bengali between N. Maharaja and
-Shrila Prabhupada which took place in oct-nov.
+|SP| which took place in oct-nov.
 1977. *Supplied by the N.
 Maharaja followers*).

 The fact that Narayana Maharaja dared to say absolutely opposite to what
 he himself stated 17 years back, demonstrates *an extreme opportunism*.

-Narayana Maharaja states that Shrila Prabhupada is not a founder-acharya of ISKCON.
+Narayana Maharaja states that |SP| is not a founder-acharya of ISKCON.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This opportunism was later shown in Narayana Maharaja’s statement that Shrila Prabhupada was not an acharya-founder of ISKCON.
+This opportunism was later shown in Narayana Maharaja’s statement that
+|SP| was not an acharya-founder of ISKCON.

-Of cause Lord Caitanya Mahaprabhu is a source of the Krishna Consciousness therefore it is at least strange why would N. Maharaja pays such an importance to minimizing the role of Shrila Prabhupada and supporting his own position by stating such obvious things:
+Of cause Lord Caitanya Mahaprabhu is a source of the Krishna Consciousness therefore it is at least strange why would N. Maharaja pays such an importance to minimizing the role of |SP| and supporting his own position by stating such obvious things:

 "You must also know that Caytanya Mahaprabhu is a founder of ISKCON.